hmrc/excise-movement-control-system-api/README.md

   **Identifier Name**: ExciseNumber <br>
   **Identifier Value**: GBWK002281024 (or any thing else similer)
 <br><br>
 * Press submit.
-This will redirect to a new page with an access token.
+This will redirect to a new page showing an access token.
 * Copy the Bearer token

-####Create a client application
+#### Create a client application

 * In the terminal type the following command and press enter